zshi719/2025-Data-24100/class_notes/11_static_analysis.md

 - While Ruff is frequently celebrated for its speed, its biggest contribution, in my opinion, is centralizing all of these tools into a single configuration file.

-- Ruff can be installed via pip onto your host machine: `pip install ruff`.
+- Ruff can be installed via pip onto your _host_ machine: `pip install ruff`.
+Or if you want to use _uv_ on your host machine `uv pip install ruff`.

 - Ruff is controlled via a file called `pyproject.toml`
   - [`toml`](https://en.wikipedia.org/wiki/TOML) files are a file format frequently used for configuration information.